jftrades/AlgorithmicTrader/README.md

 <br>

-### 🔗 Correlation Analyzer
+### Correlation Analyzer

-Rolling matrices, tail-dependence analysis, cluster detection for portfolio diversification.
+Sophisticated cross-asset dependency analysis for portfolio construction.
+We examine rolling correlation matrices, tail-dependence structures during market stress, and hierarchical cluster detection to ensure true diversification — not just the illusion of it.

 <div align="center">